KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 The clients can fit any 2 items of Small, Mediium, Large, Extra Large into one box.
 So for every 2 items (as long as then are not Jumbo Size) the shipping price will add 9.95.
 So 1-2 items of (S,M,L,XL) will cost 9.95 for shipping.
 3-4 items will cost 19.90.
 And so on.

 Every Jumbo size item will Add 9.95 every time one is added.
-SO you can get the idea by this example:
+So you can get the idea by this example:

 One small, one medium and 2 jumbo sized items cost $29.85 in shipping alone.
 9.95 * 3 = 29.85